 How do you teach kids typing?
 And does it matter?
 Can’t we just let them peck along at the keyboard and do it their own way?
 Well, you can if you like.
 But you won’t be doing them any favors.
 Typing will get faster and easier as kids practice it correctly.
-Typing is a motor-memory skill.
-Similar to handwriting, the motions need to be indelibly burned into the neurons of their brain so that the motions desired become automatic.
+Typing is a motor-muscle-memory skill.
+Similar to handwriting, the motions need to be indelibly burned into the neuronal paths of their brain so that it becomes automatic.

-Only when this skill becomes automatic can the child’s brain be completely freed to tap into their world of imagination where stories and poems and even essays, can pop out unhindered.
+Only when this skill becomes automatic can the child’s brain be completely freed to tap into the world of imagination where stories and poems, and even essays, can pop out unhindered.

 Teaching kids proper typing techniques gives them a solid, useful skill that they will be able to use no matter what they do in life.
 Teaching kids proper typing from the beginning will feed their imagination more than giving them the freedom to make up their own ‘typing patterns’.

 Disclosure: I received compensation for my time spent writing this content.
 I am not required to write a positive review.
 The following are my own honest opinions of the free program Type Dojo and free typing games found at KidzType.com.

 What is the best free typing program for kids?

 I found Type Dojo and Kidztype were not only the best free programs I have tried, but I liked them more than software I have purchased.
 They may be free, but they have not sacrificed quality to provide this free program.
 It is not only thorough but also moves kids forward at a steady pace and is full of interesting ways to mix up the practice.
 This will be my new go to typing program, whether I want my high school students working on speed and brushing up on complex spelling patterns, or I want my elementary kids to become confident with the keyboard.